sumit19220-pixel/E-Commerce_Sales_Analysis/README.md

 ## Key Insights

-- Technology products generated the highest sales revenue.
+- Majority of Target is met.
-- A small group of customers contributed a significant share of total sales.
+- more elder group of customers contributed a significant share of total sales.
-- Some high-sales products generated low profits due to heavy discounts.
 - Regional sales performance varied significantly, highlighting opportunities for targeted marketing.
-- Monthly sales trends revealed seasonal demand peaks.
+- Sales show similar growth across all months.
+- Some Managers did exceptional work in Sales.

 ---